benkehoe/aws-sso-util/lib/README.md

 If the user is not logged in or `force_refresh` is `True`, it will attempt to log in.
 If the user is logged in and `force_refresh` is `False`, no action is taken.

-If `disable_browser` is `True`, or if `disable_browser` is `None` (the default) and the environment variable `AWS_SSO_DISABLE_BROWSER` is set to `1` or `true`, a message will be printed to stderr with a URL and code for the user to log in with.
+Normally, it will attempt to automatically open the user's browser to log in, as well as printing the URL and code to stderr as a fallback.
+However, if `disable_browser` is `True`, or if `disable_browser` is `None` (the default) and the environment variable `AWS_SSO_DISABLE_BROWSER` is set to `1` or `true`, only the message with the URL and code will be printed.
-Otherwise, it will attempt to automatically open the user's browser to log in, as well as printing the URL and code to stderr as a fallback.

 A custom message can be printed by setting `message` to a template string using `{url}` and `{code}` as placeholders.
-The message can be suppressed by setting `message` to False.
+The message can be suppressed by setting `message` to `False`.

 ```python
 login(start_url, sso_region, force_refresh=False, disable_browser=None, message=None, outfile=None)